The Dashboard

 Here is a list of the various payment statuses, along with their meaning:

-Pending – Direct Debit payment where we await the bank to confirm the mandate creation.
-The customer will have access during this time.
+1. Direct Debit payment where we await the bank to confirm the mandate creation.
+Viewer will have access during this time.

 To use the search bar, click on it, choose the filter you wish to use for your search, and type in your search.